What is irreversible electroporation (IRE) for pancreatic cancer?

 • If it is an option, how can I access it?

-• What does IRE involve?
+• How does IRE treat pancreatic cancer?

 • Will IRE help me to live longer?